Τhis site contains writing about all that has the potential to be born in dark and (r)evolutionary times.

 3.)
 That the solution to this imbalance is not to establish a ‘matriarchy’ or ‘anti-‘ movements, but the pro-active generation of social, political and cultural values that respect a balancing of the masculine and feminine principles, that value partnership over domination, mutuality over self-interest, recognizing complexity and paradox over compartmentalized, linear knowledge designed to control.

 4.)
 The fourth premise is that a change in consciousness allowing us to reconnect with the long-diminished feminine dimensions of the human experience and of life, itself, supports this re-balancing.
 This shift begins when we turn towards what is missing in our lives, facing the very places we are wont to avoid, the grief, anxiety, depression, emptiness, heartbreak and longing.
-This turn ultimately opens the door to imagining and creating a different world.
+When we are here, with support, and join others, learning to hear listen to each other, we begin to form the community, wisdom and imagination needed to open the door to a different world.

 Opening In, To Open Out, A-New

 The burgeoning growth of this new worldview, I believe, is actually already well underway.
-The exponential rise of interest in psychotherapy, naturopathic medicine, the evolution of feminism, the non-binary, LGBTQI+ movements, a growing desire to return to the body, interest in spirituality (meditation and yoga), and a building (albeit slow) recognition, among white people, of the pain of separation forged through cultures of white privilege – all these cultural developments have one things in common: They open us to the territory of our all-t00-human vulnerability.
-They are also all changes we’ve come to take for granted over the last two generations as the cultural waters we swim in.
-However, seen together, they reflect an unprecedented shift in what is felt and seen to really matter in life.
-The shift is happening in the places where our culture’s “promises” and “ideals” are breaking down, where heart-ache, emptiness and meaningless have moved people, not to further avoidance, but to turning towards the pain to heal.
+The exponential rise of interest in psychotherapy, naturopathic medicine, the evolution of feminism, the non-binary, LGBTQI+ movements, a growing desire to return to the body, interest in spirituality (meditation and yoga), and a building (albeit slow) recognition, among white people, of the pain of separation forged through cultures of white privilege – all these cultural developments have one thing in common: They open us to the territory of our all-t00-human vulnerability.
+These cultural developments and social movements are changes we’ve come to take for granted over the last two generations as the cultural waters we swim in, however, seen together, they reflect an unprecedented shift in what is felt and seen to really matter in life.
+The shift is happening in the places where our culture’s “promises” and “ideals” are breaking down, where heart-ache, emptiness and meaningless have moved people, not to further avoidance, but to turn towards the pain and discomfort to heal.

 [Men] are trapped and they don’t even have the language to talk about how they feel about being trapped, because the language that exists to express the full range of human emotion is still viewed as sensitive and feminine. – Michael Ian Black